Potential vorticity: Rossby's shallow water PV

 in which $\zeta_\theta$ is the relative vorticity on an isentropic surface—a surface of constant potential temperature, and $\Delta = - \delta p / g$ is a measure of the weight of unit cross-section of an individual air column inside the layer.

 Interpretation

-Equation (3) is the atmospheric equivalent to angular momentum.
+Equation (3) is the atmospheric equivalent to the conservation of angular momentum.
 For example, a spinning ice skater with her arms spread out laterally can accelerate her rate of spin by contracting her arms.
 Similarly, when a vortex of air is broadened, it in turn spins more slowly.
 When the air converges horizontally, the air speed increases to maintain potential vorticity, and the vertical extent increases to conserve mass.
 On the other hand, divergence causes the vortex to spread, slowing down the rate of spin.

 Ertel's potential vorticity

 Hans Ertel generalized Rossby's work via an independent paper published in 1942.
 By identifying a conserved quantity following the motion of an air parcel, it can be proved that a certain quantity called the Ertel potential vorticity is also conserved for an idealized continuous fluid.
 We look at the momentum equation and the mass continuity equation of an idealized compressible fluid in Cartesian coordinates: